-Waiver of Private Lesson Fees
+Waiver or Reduction of Private Lesson Fees

-Students who are required by their degree program to register for private lessons will have the private lesson fees waived for the minimum number of units required in their respective curriculum for applied study in their primary instruments or voice, and up to 2 units in a secondary applied instrument or voice.
-Students will be charged the private lesson fee for any instruction beyond the minimum number of units required in their curriculum.
-All music majors must declare music as their major to be eligible for waiver of music fees.
+Students required by their program curriculum to register for private lessons will have private lesson fees waived for the minimum number of credits required in their respective majors, regardless of the distribution of these credits among various instruments or in voice.
+Credits for private instruction earned at other universities will be counted in determining this minimum number.
+Students will be charged the private lesson fee for any instruction beyond the minimum number of credits.
+Music majors in the Bachelor of Arts program may waive a maximum of 8 credits of private lesson fees.

-To qualify for the waiver of the private lesson fee, students must meet all of the following requirements:
+To qualify for waiver of private lesson fees, students must meet all of the following requirements: